UMM-CSci-3601-S17/lab-2-client-server-design-jacobaidan/README.md

 ```

 ## Continuous Integration with Travis CI
-Travis CI is a Continuous Integration tool that performs builds of your project every time you push to GitHub.
-This is very helpful, as it makes
-keeping track of your testing over the lifetime of a project very easy.
-Having a build/test history makes finding where, or when, your project broke
-less of a nightmare.
+[Travis CI][travis] is a Continuous Integration tool that performs builds of your project every time you push to GitHub.
+This is very helpful, as it makes keeping track of your testing over the lifetime of a project very easy.
+Having a build/test history makes finding where, or when, your project broke less of a nightmare.

-With Travis any open-source, public project on GitHub can use Travis CI for free whereas people normally
-need to pay for the ability to use Travis to build private repositories.
-Through your GitHub Student pack,
-you get free private builds on Travis while you're a student.
+With Travis any open-source, public project on GitHub can use Travis CI for free whereas people normally need to pay for the ability to use Travis to build private repositories.
+Through your GitHub Student pack, you get free private builds on Travis while you're a student.

 > Protip: The GitHub Student pack has a ton of really awesome stuff in it, including $100 of credit to Digital Ocean! https://education.github.com/pack/offers

-:question: Are there any good tutorials for setting up Travis with these
-technologies?
-If so we should consider linking one of them here.
+We've done the hard part of setting up the [.travis.yml][travis-yml] file.
+You can look at it by clicking the previous link or read about setting up a Java Gradle project with Travis by [clicking here][travis-java].

 What you need to do:
 - Sign into Travis CI with your GitHub account.

-> Protip: We'd receommend having everyone in your group do this.
+> Protip: We'd recommend having everyone in your group do this.

 - Authorize the application to access your GitHub account.
   - Read through the "First Time Here?" instructions.